-Recently Microsoft introduced a new function in DAX called REMOVEFILTERS().
+Recently Microsoft introduced the DAX REMOVEFILTERS() new function.
 This is a very useful and well named function and it does exactly what its name suggests.
 Its purpose is to act as a table filter parameter inside CALCULATE() as shown in the following example.

 Those of you that have been writing DAX for some time will recognise that you have been able to write a similar formula to this forever, as follows: